top of page

 Sometimes this is easy as slicing pie.
 Sometimes it takes a few times of trying.
 Sometimes they just do NOT want to participate.

-Often it starts out challenging and gets easier with patience, non-judgment, maybe some chocolate and a promise of a favorite meal, and commending them for what they do.
+Often it starts out challenging and gets easier with patience, non-judgment, maybe some chocolate and a promise of a favorite meal.
+And it's important to honestly encourage and appreciate them every step of the way.

 If they do NOT want to participate, I recommend not arguing about it, but instead setting up a free Discovery Call with me ASAP.